Chart Color Schemes

 Frenchville - Mount Archer has shown very soft population growth performance across periods assessed by AreaSearch

-Frenchville - Mount Archer's population is around 9,247 as of Nov 2025.
-This reflects an increase of 188 people since the 2021 Census, which reported a population of 9,059 people.
-The change is inferred from the estimated resident population of 9,242 from the ABS as of June 2024 and an additional 23 validated new addresses since the Census date.
-This level of population equates to a density ratio of 305 persons per square kilometer.
-Population growth for the area was primarily driven by natural growth that contributed approximately 64.4% of overall population gains during recent periods.
+Frenchville - Mount Archer's population was approximately 9,247 as of November 2025.
+This figure represents an increase of 188 people, a 2.1% rise from the 2021 Census which reported a population of 9,059.
+The change is inferred from ABS's estimated resident population of 9,242 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 305 persons per square kilometer.
+Natural growth contributed approximately 64.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Anticipating future population dynamics, lower quartile growth of national non-metropolitan areas is anticipated, with the area expected to grow by 87 persons to 2041 based on the latest population numbers, reflecting an increase of 0.9% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits; thus AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population dynamics anticipate lower quartile growth of national non-metropolitan areas, with the area expected to grow by 87 persons to 2041, reflecting a total increase of 0.9% over the 17 years.

 Frequently Asked Questions - Population